mulundapm/100DaysOfCode/README.md

   Time spent: 1.25h

   Continued on a [restaurant reservation react app](https://github.com/mulundapm/restaurant-booking)

-    1. used useLocation and useNavigate hook to share states between pages
+  -used useLocation and useNavigate hook to share states between pages

 Thought: Was hoping to use context api to share states between booking and confirmation page but got stuck.
 Chatgpt suggested using useLocation and useNavigate, it seems simple so i went for it.
-I should have invested more time on researching because after using those 2 hooks, not quite satisfied with the result since the states are not global.
-Will be investing more time next time to research and rewrite this using context api.
+Boy was I wrong for that.
+When done, not quite satisfied since the states are not global.
+Will be investing more time next time to do research and rewrite this using context api.
 </details>